jumping283/2016-roblox/docs/get-started.md

 4. Run `node ./util/create_config.js`.
 This will create a basic config.json file that you can edit later.

+5. Run `npm i`.
+This will install dependencies.

-5. This final step varies depending on your intentions:
+6. This final step varies depending on your intentions:

     **Release:** Run `npm run build`, then `npm run start`

     **Debug/Dev:** Run `npm run dev`

-6. Finally, you should be able to visit [localhost:3000](http://localhost:3000) in your browser to view the site.
+7. Finally, you should be able to visit [localhost:3000](http://localhost:3000) in your browser to view the site.

 ---